systechafrica/systechafrica.github.io/accounts/cashManagement.md

 <img  alt="payee/payer details dialog box" width="86%" height="auto"  class="center"  src="../media4/image3b.png">

-**Note:** Clicking to check select available details of a payer will auto-refill the details of the payer if no available records, the details should be filled manually.
+**Note** Click to select available details of a payer to auto-refill the details of the payer if no available records, the details should be filled manually.

-Clicking the **Save Payer** button in the previous dialog box will open the Direct Receipt Details dialog box where the details of the receipt are to be provided as shown below:
+Click the **Save Payer** button, in the previous dialog box, to open the direct receipt details dialog box where the details of the receipt are to be provided as shown below:

 <img  alt="direct receipt details dialog box" width="86%" height="auto"  class="center"  src="../media4/image3c.png">